dbt-labs/corp/handbook/benefits.md

 #### What is Liquidspace and how do I use it?

 About Liquidspace:   Liquidspace is an online marketplace for renting workplaces and offices.
 It is considered the “airbnb of workplace rentals”  in that it utilizes a number of companies and private hosts to allow for over 10,000 locations to choose from.
 Liquidspace will be a new tile added to your Okta board.
 Simply login from there and begin searching.

+To access Liquidspace, simply login through Okta or [here](https://liquidspace.com/dbtlabs/signin?returnPath=%2Fmain).
+There is no need to submit reimbursement for this, the costs will be managed within LiquidSpace.

-#### When should I use Liquidspace vs a dbt Office?
+#### When should I use Liquidspace vs a dbt Labs office?

-When in the vicinity / metro area of a dbt Labs office, leverage the office instead of liquidspace to the best of your ability.
-If you are local to an office but the office is full or doesn’t suit your needs (e.g. you need a bigger space for a customer / team meeting) feel free to leverage liquidspace as needed.
+When in the vicinity / metro area of a dbt Labs office, leverage the office instead of Liquidspace to the best of your ability.
+If you are local to an office but the office is full or doesn’t suit your needs (e.g. you need a bigger space for a customer / team meeting) feel free to leverage Liquidspace as needed.

-#### What if I want to rent a different workspace for the day that is not available on liquidspace?
+#### What if I want to rent a different workspace for the day that is not available on Liquidspace?

 We do not reimburse one-time workplace rental expenses for locations outside the Liquidspace platform.

 However, if you are looking for a space and there are no viable or available options near you in LiquidSpace, and you can find space elsewhere, you may use your personal card and expense the cost up to $250/month.
 Please use the expense code “Office Space” in Airbase.

-#### Can I go over my budget on liquidspace?
+#### Can I go over my budget on Liquidspace?

 No - the $250 rental benefit is strictly enforced within Liquidspace.
-For example, if you have used $230 of the monthly benefit, and want to book a day pass for $35, liquidspace will not process the rental.
+For example, if you have used $230 of the monthly benefit, and want to book a day pass for $35, Liquidspace will not process the rental.

 #### Is there an exception process if i want to rent a monthly space that is more expensive than my monthly budget?

 YES! - If you are a team member who does not have an optimal at-home workplace, **and expects to be going into the office 3 times a week or more**, we want to support you in finding the right work environment!

-Most monthly subscriptions are more than the $250 limit, so liquidspace will not allow you to book on the company plan.
-In order to book the space, you can use your own credit card (on liquidspace OR another platform) and then claim the $250 credit through Airbase.
+Most monthly subscriptions are more than the $250 limit, so Liquidspace will not allow you to book on the company plan.
+In order to book the space, you can use your own credit card (on Liquidspace OR another platform) and then claim the $250 credit through Airbase.
 You must book an unlimited monthly subscription or permanent desk at a coworking space to be eligible for the airbase refund (we do not offer this for day passes).

 #### Non-US-based Employees: